 If you have tried using LawSpot’s Complaints Procedure and it has proven unsatisfactory, you can also make a complaint to the Law Society’s Lawyers Complaints Service by phoning 0800 261 801, emailing firstname.lastname@example.org, or writing to PO Box 494, Wellington 6140.
 More information about the Lawyers Complaints Service can be found at http://www.lawsociety.org.nz/home/for_lawyers/regulatory/complaints.

 While every effort has been made to ensure the accuracy of the contents of this website, no liability whatsoever is accepted by the authors or publishers, for loss, damage or inconvenience consequent upon any error or omission, or arising in any way from the use of this site.
 LawSpot endeavours to provide a service of the highest quality.
 However, we cannot guarantee that our service will be uninterrupted or error-free.

 The Website is intended as a forum where users can post general questions about New Zealand law and have their questions answered online by qualified lawyers.
 It is intended for general informational purposes and as a first port of call only and is not intended to be comprehensive.

 The answers published on the Website cannot be considered a substitute for face-to-face legal advice.
-If you have a particularly complex or specific question, you should seek personal legal advice from a Community Law Centre, or retain a lawyer to advise you.
+If you have a particularly complex or specific question, you should seek personal legal advice.
+You can talk to your local Community Law Centre about advice options.
 You should never rely on the information provided in our answers as the sole basis for taking action in relation to a legal issue.
 This IMPORTANT NOTICE is included as part of every answer published on the Website, as a reminder to users of the limitations of the answer.